Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 We say driver - we mean kext

-To be honest, today will not be quite a full-fledged, so to speak, step.
-But that doesn't make it any less useful.
-And it was conceived as an answer to some questions that appear in the comments.
-I will try to give some useful tips and dispel some fears.
+To be honest, today will not be a complete, so to speak, step.
+But this will make it no less useful.
+And it was intended as an answer to some questions appearing in the comments.
+I will try to give some useful tips and allay some fears.
 Or not dispel.
-Let's see what happens 🙂
+In general, let's see what happens :)

-The previous 3 parts can be found either by the tag .
+The previous 3 parts can be found either by tag.

-1. First of all, you need to remember - what was it that was delivered that the system stopped loading?
+1. First of all, you need to remember - what was installed that made the system stop loading?

 2. Try booting into safe mode.
 To do this, before loading, instead of any switches (-v or -s), enter help and read carefully.
 In my opinion, the -F switches (ignoring the configuration file) and our main trump card -x (booting in safe mode using standard drivers) can help.

-3. If it turned out to boot into safe mode, then manually delete what was installed.
-Usually all kexts are in /System/Library/Extensions/ .
+3. If you succeed in booting into safe mode, then manually remove what was installed.
+Usually all kexts are located in /System/Library/Extensions/ .

-4. Read the InsanelyMac forum and find detailed instructions for installing drivers for your video card, network adapter, or any other hardware.
+4. Read the InsanelyMac forum and find detailed instructions there for installing drivers for your video card, network adapter or any other equipment.
 Believe me, in 95% of cases you will know exactly where to get everything and how to install it.
 Or you will find out that there is no driver for this hardware.

 And now the most important thing:

-If the system is broken, and before that it worked - do not be afraid to format the partition and re-install a more or less "working" Leopard configuration.
-Usually all problems arise, and they can be solved, at the very beginning, until the moment of constant use of Hackintosh.
+If the system breaks down, but was working before - don’t be afraid to format the partition and reinstall a more or less “working” Leopard configuration.
+Usually all problems arise, and they can be solved at the very beginning, until the moment of constant use of Hackintosh.

-This is a normal practice, there is nothing so surprising here.
-Most of the people I've talked to have reinstalled their system at least 15-30 times in the beginning.
-So be patient.
+This is normal practice, there is nothing so surprising here.
+Most people I talked to reinstalled the system at least 15-30 times in the beginning.
+So please be patient.

 I made this point separately because I have a little surprise for you.
-In the description of the already obsolete (10.5.2) there is a separate paragraph devoted to this problem:
+In the description of the already outdated one (10.5.2) there is a separate paragraph dedicated to this problem:

 If you have problems on reboot with video (blue or black screen):